Wargaming World Solo Ruleset

 Introduction

-This rule set is dedicated to friends past, and the the remote community of today.
+This rule set is dedicated to friends past and the virtual community of today.

 Wargaming World Solo